LennaHammer/English/EVP/out/words_adjective.md

 ## 215. left-hand ## adjective [always before noun]
 /ˈleft.hænd/
 [A2]on or to the left of something
-- There's a sign on the left-hand side.
+- There's a sign on the left-hand `side`.

 ## 216. light ## adjective
 /lɑɪt/ NOT HEAVY